How to Hit the Perfect Forehand

 Ever wonder why sports books try really, really hard to get you to place parlay wagers?
 It’s because the parlay bet, a bet type where you bet on multiple events, and ALL of them...

-If you can keep the ball heavy, deep, and, most importantly in the court, for more shots in a row than your opponent can, you’re almost always going to win.
-Occasionally, one player can...
+If you can keep the ball heavy enough, deep enough, and, most importantly, in the court, for longer than your opponent, you’re almost always going to win.
+Most tennis points end not with strokes...